Frequently Asked Questions

 When do I need to turn in my Service Credit Report Form?

-You should complete the online Service Credit Report Form at the end of each semester of service or immediately after returning back to school from summer experiences.
+You should complete the online Service Credit Report Form at the end of each semester of service or immediately after completing a service experience.
 This encourages you to write the reflection while your thoughts are fresh.

 How many credits can I get during the academic year?